 Rest of Asia and Oceania

 56% of countries in Oceania have no drone-related legislation, the largest share of any continent.
 Of the countries that do have drone-related legislation, a majority allow drones as long as pilots stay within the visual line of sight of the drone.
-No countries have outright bans or effective bans of drones.
+No countries have outright bans or effective bans on drone use.

 To see how drones are being regulated around the world, we looked at related legislation for specific countries using sources such as UAV Coach, RAND Corporation, UAV Systems International, and the Library of Congress.

-We found that drone regulation in each country fell into one of seven categories: outright ban, effective ban, visual line of sight required, experimental visual line of sight (experiments where drones fly beyond the line of sight are allowed), restrictions apply, unrestricted, and no drone-related legislation.
+We found that drone regulation in each country fell into one of seven categories: outright ban, effective ban, visual line of sight required, experimental visual line of sight (experiments where drone flight beyond the line of sight is allowed), restrictions apply, unrestricted, and no drone-related legislation.

 We assigned each country a category status based on its legislation as of October 2020.